Units

 (Optional) In the Parameters tab, click + Unit Parameter to create input or output parameters for the unit.

-Note: If you use parameters in a unit, you must include the parameter names in your unit's name, enclosed in <> brackets.
-Otherwise, the parameter values are not passed to the unit.
+Note: If you use parameters in a unit, you must include the parameter names in the unit name, enclosed in <> brackets.
+Otherwise, parameter values are not passed to the unit.

 Example unit name: Log in to the server with<Username> and <Password>